-- 3.25 Record of Attendance the names of the Governors present at the meeting shall be recorded in the minutes. - 3.26 Quorum The Council of Governors shall be deemed quorate if:- - 3.26.1 at least one third of the total membership of the Council of Governors is present; and - 3.26.2 of those at least eight (8) Service Users and Carers' and Public Governors (including at least one Public Governor, and at least two Governors from the Service User and Carers' Constituency), one Staff Governor and one Appointed Governor are present in person. - 3.27 A Governor who has declared a non-financial professional, non-financial personal or indirect interest in any matter may participate in the discussion and consideration of the matter but may not vote in respect of it: in these circumstances the Governor will count towards the quorum of the meeting.
+- 3.25 Record of Attendance the names of the Governors present at the meeting shall be recorded in the minutes. - 3.26 Quorum The Council of Governors shall be deemed quorate if:- - 3.26.1 at least one third of the total membership, at a given point in time, of the Council of Governors is present; and - 3.26.2 of those at least half are made up ofeight (8)-Service Users, and Carers, and Public Governors (including at least one Public Governor, and at least two Governors from the Service User and Carers' Constituency), with at least one Staff Governor and one Appointed Governor or Governor from a partnership body as outlined in the constitution are-present in person (including virtually if the meeting is not held in person). - 3.27 A Governor who has declared a non-financial professional, non-financial personal or indirect interest in any matter may participate in the discussion and consideration of the matter but may not vote in respect of it: in these circumstances the Governor will count towards the quorum of the meeting.
 If a Governor has declared a financial interest in any matter, the Governor must leave the meeting room, and will not count towards the quorum of the meeting, during the consideration, discussion and voting on the matter.
 If a quorum is then not available for the discussion and/or the passing or a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
 The meeting must then proceed to the next business. - 3.28 Subject to Standing Orders in relation to interests, any Director or their nominated representatives shall have the right to attend meetings of the Council of Governors and, subject to the overall control of the Chair, to speak to any item under consideration.